Jumitti/r.sine-easter_eggs/README.md

 ### List of words that do not lead to images:

-Some words are internet pages.
-They are no longer executable on r.sine.com but I host them so that you have access to them.
+*Note 1: some words are internet pages.
+They are no longer executable on r.sine.com but I host them (on Netlify) so that you have access to them.*

+*Note 2: since certain words do not lead to images, in the [```special_words```](special_words) folder you will find the source code given by the word in question (in html or txt or pdf version)*

 #### [```chicken```](https://r.sine.com/chicken)